1991–92 New Jersey Nets season

-Following the season, Blaylock and Hinson were both traded to the Atlanta Hawks, while Mills signed as a free agent with the Detroit Pistons, and head coach Bill Fitch resigned after clashing with his young stars.
+The Nets finished 23rd in the NBA in home-game attendance, with an attendance of 517,356 at the Brendan Byrne Arena during the regular season, which was the fifth-lowest in the league.
+Following the season, Blaylock and Hinson were both traded to the Atlanta Hawks, while Mills signed as a free agent with the Detroit Pistons, and Fitch resigned after clashing with his young stars.

-For the season, the team added new darker blue road uniforms, replacing the light blue road jerseys from the previous season.
-These uniforms would remain in use until 1997.
+For the season, the Nets redesigned their road uniforms, replacing the light blue-to-white gradient uniforms from the previous season with royal blue uniforms, which featured a red and white trim and red side panels on their jerseys and shorts; these uniforms would remain in use until 1997.